Natural History Museum, Vienna: Ceiling painting

-The 100 square-metre ceiling painting above the grand staircase depicts "The Cycle of Life."
+The 100 square-metre ceiling painting above the grand staircase depicts the "Circle of Life".
 Hans Canon (1829–1885) had the freedom to choose his subject and painted a dramatic allegory of the rise and decline of humanity.
 In addition, humankind serving as the central theme of this painting further fulfills Hochstetter’s concept.

 The cycle of growing and passing away in human existence is presented in a circular composition.
 It reflects the idea of the fight for existence, which dominated scientific thought at that time.
 At the same time the animal world was brought into this cycle as well: on one side "mankind made the Earth its servant" (it catches a catfish with its trident); on the other side, however, nature wins the upper hand (a vulture guards its prey).
 Nevertheless, mankind stands in the center of these events: a man, wrapped in a red cloth, holds an hourglass (presumably an allusion to Chronos, the god of time).